 Quite often a client will want to present their strategy as a simpler picture than the full, detailed one page strategy map.
+This articles explores the pros and cons of doing such symbolic strategy maps.

 Sometimes this is for a simple introduction from which the additional detail will be later explained.
 Other times it is for external consumption, where the external world should not, or need not, see the whole detail of their strategy.
 An example of this is in our Diana Princess of Wales Memorial Fund case study.
 We put in there a simplified version of the strategy map because t was sufficient to explain the strategy, yet did not ask too many questions or go into too much detail.